ChHarding/Google-Books-API-Textbook-Search_amandahallman/README.md

 # OpenAI API Textbook Search - User Guide

-### General description of the application
+The OpenAI API Textbook app is a simple tool designed for finding textbooks, uploading PDF syllabi, extracting textbook information using OpenAI's GPT-3, and presenting a list of results.
+It can be used for simplified textbook searches with an easy-to-use interface, automated textbook extraction when given course syllabi, and to streamline workflow for educators, students and researchers.
+In addition, the tool can be used to read textbooks on an eReader or purchase the textbooks on Google Play or Amazon.

-The OpenAI API Textbook app helps you find textbooks and extract textbook information from syllabus PDFs.
-Specifically, this app is a web-based tool designed for users to search for textbooks by title, author, or ISBN.
-It is also designed for uploading PDF syllabi, extracting textbook information using OpenAI's GPT-3, and presenting the results to the user.
-It leverages Flask for web server management, Jinja2 for templating, and PDFMinder for PDF text extraction.
-The application also integrates with the OpenAI API to analyze and process the text from the syllabus.
+This guide establishes how to set up the app and provides instructions on how to use it.
+It is important that the repository has already been downloaded or cloned to your local machine.
+NOTE: the provided instructions are for macOS.

 - OpenAI API: https://openai.com/api/